Today’s Supreme Court decision on Dobbs v. Jackson Women’s Health Center unravels the right to abortion Americans have known for decades.

 The Court’s ruling on Dobbs v.
 Jackson has been decades in the making.
 Right-wing extremists have long fought to end the right to abortion care, spinning their web of restrictions from state legislatures to the highest court of the land.
 Even now, these extremists are determined to illegalize bodily autonomy and human dignity in all its forms: from anti-trans legislation to voting restrictions that strip people of their right to duly elected representation.

 Yet as they march forward, so do we.
-As an organizer with the National Asian Pacific American Women’s Forum, I know that Roe v.
+As a lifelong advocate committed to issues impacting AAPI and immigrant communities, I know that Roe v.
 Wade never guaranteed access to abortion for all people in the U.S. Rather, it was people building power — organizing their communities and leveraging influence over decision-makers — who advanced progress for the most vulnerable among us.

 Today, we must double down in this fight — and engage more people in community organizing and at the ballot box.
 Despite federal inaction and gridlock, voting remains a powerful tool to shape regional and statewide lawmaking.
 By expanding the electorate, we can chip away at right-wing gains and enable decisions made by, and for, the people.